R-Owino/alx-interview/0x08-making_change/README.md

 2. Dynamic Programming
 - This is a way better option to optimize the program.
-It avoids redundant work by storing and reusing solutions to subproblems
+It avoids redundant work by storing and reusing solutions to subproblems.

 \* The solution is faster due to optimized subproblem solving and memoization.

 - While both approaches are powerful for solving complex problems, dynamic programming is more efficient and that's what I used to solve this problem.